 (c) Is a homeless individual or a homeless child or youth;

-(d) Receives or is eligible to receive free or reduced price lunch under the Richard B. Russell National School Lunch Act (02/2014).
-This does not include students in school districts participating in the community eligibility provision (CEP) Healthy, Hunger-Free Kids Act of 2010 as in effect January 1, 2016);
+(d) Receives or is eligible to receive a free or reduced-price lunch under the Richard B. Russell National School Lunch Act (02/2014).
+This does not include students in school districts participating in the community eligibility provision (CEP) Healthy, Hunger-Free Kids Act of 2010 as in effect January 1, 2019);

 (e) Is a foster child on behalf of whom state or local government payments are made; or

-(f) Is an individual with a disability whose own income meets the income eligibility requirements of paragraph (A)( 9)(b) of this rule, but who is a member of a family whose income does not meet this requirement as permitted in WIOA under section 3(36)(A)(vi) and 20 C.F.R. part 681.280.
+(f) Is an individual with a disability whose own income meets the income eligibility requirements of paragraph (A)(11)(b) of this rule, but who is a member of a family whose income does not meet this requirement as permitted in WIOA under section 3(36)(A)(vi) and 20 C.F.R. part 681.280.

 (a) Is or has been subject to any stage of the criminal justice process, and for whom services under WIOA may be beneficial; or

-(b) Requires assistance in overcoming barriers to employment resulting from a record of arrest or conviction.
+(b) Requires assistance in overcoming artificial barriers to employment resulting from a record of arrest or conviction.

-(12) "School dropout" means, as defined in section 3(54) of WIOA and for the purposes of WIOA youth program eligibility, an individual who is no longer enrolled in secondary school and has not received a secondary school diploma or its recognized equivalent.
+(14) "School dropout" means, as defined in section 3(54) of WIOA , an individual who is no longer attending any school and has not received a secondary school diploma or its recognized equivalent.

-(B) How does a youth enroll in workforce development activities?
+(B) How does a youth enroll in workforce development activities under WIOA funding?

 (1) The collection of information necessary to support a WIOA youth program eligibility determination;